ezequieljuliano/InfraFramework4Delphi/README.md

 Usually, applications are composed of at least three layers, so it is common to separate the logic of presentation, business rules and persistence.
 The InfraFramework4Delphi provides mechanisms to make this clearer separation.
 For organizational reasons, it is recommended that no layer is circumvented.
 In practical terms, the presentation layer accesses the business layer, which, in turn, accesses the persistence.

 Its premise is to facilitate the use layering without losing productivity, ie, enables the use of all the power of DBware components.
-In InfraFramework4Delphi the Persistence layer is represented by Data Modules with their corresponding data access components, the Business layer is represented by a derived class of TDriverController and is responsible for all business rule, and the View layer is represented by Form and components of interaction with the user.
+In InfraFramework4Delphi the Persistence layer is represented by Data Modules with their corresponding data access components, the Business layer is represented by a derived class of TBusinessController and is responsible for all business rule, and the View layer is represented by Form and components of interaction with the user.

 The InfraFramework4Delphi further provides libraries useful auxiliary for developing any Delphi application and requires Delphi 2010 or greater.